WW's scientific advisory board

 WW is a science-based behavior change company.
 To ensure our program is up-to-date based on the latest clinical evidence, we enlist highly-regarded experts to inform and advise our brand innovations.
-Here's a peak at the advisory board members' qualifications and accomplishments:

-The WW scientific advisory board
+Meet the WW scientific advisory board:

 Professor and Interim Chair of the Department of Family Medicine and Public Health at the University of California San Diego School of Medicine, with a primary appointment in the Division of Preventive Medicine and a joint appointment in the Department of Medicine Division of Nephrology and Hypertension

 Dr. Anderson serves as Director of UC San Diego Center of Excellence in Health Behavior Change and Equity.
 She received her MPH in health behavior and health education from the University of North Carolina at Chapel Hill School of Public Health, and MS in epidemiology and PhD in nutrition science from the University of Washington at Seattle School of Public Health and Community Medicine.
 Her research is focused on the role of nutrition in chronic disease prevention.
 Dr. Anderson has served on the Pan American Health Organization’s Technical Advisory Group on Cardiovascular Disease Prevention through Dietary Salt Reduction, the National Academies of Medicine’s Food and Nutrition Board, and the 2015 US Dietary Guidelines Advisory Committee.
-She currently serves on the editorial board of Circulation.
+Currently, she serves on the editorial board of Circulation.
 Dr. Anderson was elected to the U.S. National Academy of Medicine in 2016.

 Professor, Head of the Department of Nutrition, Exercise and Sports at the University of Copenhagen, Denmark, and senior consultant at ClinHerlev-Gentofte University Hospital